 - Most Ws (wins) 3rd Place = $5

 - Most Ls (losses) = $5 (see, sometimes it’s good to lose!)

 Pack up the Bunco supplies, toss them in the Bunco bag, and send them with the girl who is hosting next month.
-Give your old and new friends hugs, see them out the door, then plop down in your messy kitchen and savor the last couple hours that were filled with girl talk, gut laughter, and wine guzzling, all while slowly flipping through the deck of 5 dollar bills that made its way into your hands by good ol lady luck.
+Give your old and new friends hugs, see them out the door, then plop down in your messy kitchen and savor the last couple hours that were filled with girl talk, gut laughter, and wine guzzling, all while slowly flipping through the stack of 5 dollar bills that made its way into your hands by good old lady luck.

 Photo Credits: Dani